Frogs

 Leopard Frog

-The Leopard Frog, a North American amphibian, features spotted patterns resembling a leopard, inhabits wetlands, and is known for its distinctive call during the breeding season.
+The Leopard Frog, a North American amphibian, features spotted patterns resembling a leopard, inhabits wetlands, & is known for its call during breeding.

 Mantella

-The Mantella, a genus of small, colorful frogs native to Madagascar, comprises species with striking patterns and is known for its toxic skin secretions as a defense mechanism.
+The Mantella, a genus of small, colorful frogs native to Madagascar, comprises species with striking patterns & is known for its toxic skin as a defense mechanism.

 Poison Dart Frog